Breck Parking & Resort Transportation Guide

 South Gondola Parking Structure, North Gondola Lot & Gold Rush Lot - Our most convenient and accessible in town parking

-These lots are located in Town and offer easy access to Peaks 7 and 8 via the BreckConnect Gondola, and to Peak 9 via the Gold Route (formerly the Black Route) and Yellow Route.
+These lots are located in Town and offer easy access to Peaks 7 and 8 via the BreckConnect Gondola, and to Peak 9 via the Brown and Yellow Routes.
 You can park here and pay using our many onsite kiosks or the Breck Park app.
 You can also reserve your spot ahead of time.
 Daily rates apply and are subject to change.
-Hourly rates available after 2 PM.
+Hourly rates available after 3 PM.
 No parking is permitted between the hours of 2 - 6 AM in our South Gondola, North Gondola, and Gold Rush lots.

 View on Google Maps View on Apple Maps View on Waze